itsToggle/plex_debrid/README.md

 ### 2) Setup your personal media server:

 *To stream content from your newly mounted virtual drive, its recommended to set up a personal media server like plex, emby or jellyfin.
 These services allow you to stream your content from outside your local network.
-Another option is to use media players like Infuse to access the mounted files.*
+You will have the best expirience when using plex, since you dont need any 3rd party website to download new content - you can simply add new movies/shows to your watchlist from inside any plex client app, wait a few seconds and then watch it (see the gif above).
+If you prefer emby or jellyfin as your personal media server, the only way to add new content is via trakt (for now).
+An entirely different approach is to use media players like Infuse to access the mounted files, which too relies on trakt to add new content.*

 ><details>
 >  <summary><b><u>Setting up Plex:</u></b></summary>